AtomicTessellator/fhi-vibes/docs/Tutorial/0_singlepoint.md

     atom_frac .25 .25 .25 Si
     ```

-and a file desribing the computational taks, which contains the
+and a file describing the computational task, which contains the
 calculator settings discussed in the introduction.
 Additionally,
 it contains a section `files` pointing to the geometry that shall
 be calculated.